MochiButter/risc-v-core/tb/uvm/readme.md

 When the rvalid signal goes high after an item is passed to the sequencer, the monitor passes the completed transaction to the test class for checking.

+The current termination condition is hardcoded to be when the core writes `32'hdead_beef` to `32'h0000_00020`.

 ## Running
 The testbench can be run with verilator, but a newer version must be used.